microsoft/vscode-python/uitests/README.md

 *   VSC UI needs be a top level window for elements to receive focus.
 Hence when running tests, try not do anything else.
 *   For each test we create a whole new folder and open that in VS Code:
     -   We could use `git reset`, however on Windows, this is flaky if VSC is open.
     -   Deleting files on `Windows` is flaky due to files being in use, etc.
     -   Majority of the issues are around `fs` on `windows`
     -   The easies fix for all of this is simple
     -   create new folders for every test.
 *   `chromedriver` only supports arguments that begin with `--`.
 Hence arguments passed to VSC are limited to those that start with `--`.
 *   `Terminal` output cannot be retrieved using the `driver`.
 Hence output from terminal cannot be inspected.
     -   Perhaps thi sis possible, but at the time of writinng this I couldn't find a solution.
     -   I believe the `Terminal` in VSC is `SVG` based, hence reading text is out of the question.
+    -   (This is made possible by writing the command to be executed into `commands.txt`, and letting the bootstrap extension read that file and run the command in the terminal using the VSC API).
 *   Sending characters to an input is slow, the `selenium` send text one character at a time.
 Hence tests are slow.
 *   Sending text to an editor can be flaky.
     -   Assume we would like to `type` some code into a VSC editor.
     -   As `selenium` sends a character at a time, VSC kicks in and attempts to format/autocomplete code and the like.
 This interferes with the code being typed out.
     -   Solution: Copy code into clipboard, then pase into editor.
 *   `Behave` does not generate any HTML reports
     -   Solution, we generate `cucumber` compliant `json` report.
 Hence the custom formatter in `report.py`.
     -   Using a `cucumber json` report format allows us to use existing tools to generate other HTML reports out of the raw `json` files.